Francisco Mejía Player Props: Rays vs. Athletics

-Francisco Mejia -- with a slugging percentage of .471 in his past 10 games, including four extra-base hits -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Shintaro Fujinami on the mound, on June 13 at 9:40 PM ET.
+Francisco Mejia -- with a slugging percentage of .441 in his past 10 games, including four extra-base hits -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Paul Blackburn on the hill, on June 15 at 3:37 PM ET.

-He racked up three RBI (going 2-for-4 with a double and a home run) in his last game against the Rangers.
+In his previous game he had a hitless performance (0-for-2) against the Athletics.

 Francisco Mejía Game Info & Props vs. the Athletics